JovanMoolah/GesturetoSpeech/README.md

 # GesturetoSpeech
-A for loop for main code.
+A for loop for main code that uses prompts to output data .